mahostar/EasyShield_v2.5/README.md

         *   **Spoofing attacks:**
             *   **Print attacks:** High-quality printed photos of faces, photos displayed on digital screens.
             *   **Replay attacks:** Videos of faces played back on tablets, smartphones, or monitors.
-            *   (Optional) 3D masks if the model is intended to detect these.

 2.  **Face Extraction (`videos_and_images_face_extractor.py`):**
     *   **Purpose:** To detect and isolate face regions from the collected media.